There are many reasons to start a new meeting, including

 - Schedule a regular group conscience meeting to elect service positions and manage group business.
 The meeting handbook includes suggested meeting service positions.

-This page is in development and will be added to during 2020.
+This page is in development and will be added to.
 For further questions please email firstname.lastname@example.org